 Second, let’s talk about adverbs.
 If a writer can be convinced to use said instead of other synonyms, then he or she becomes really tempted to reach for an adverb to tell how the character said something, like this:

-“I don’t want to see you again,” Lily said tonelessly.
+“I don’t want to see you again,” Lily said tonelessly.“You don’t mean that,” Jack said desperately.“You’re an idiot,” Lily said angrily.

 The problem with using adverbs is that they’re always telling to your reader.
 (Remember that old maxim, “Show, don’t tell”?)